Knowledge base

 kPaste secures your texts

-The kPaste tool encrypts your data directly through the web browser using the AES-256 protocol and more specifically the Galois/Counter Mode (GCM) algorithm.
+The kPaste tool encrypts your data directly in the web browser using the AES-256 protocol and more specifically the Galois/Counter Mode (GCM) algorithm.

-kPaste's source code is open (view on GitHub) which allows anyone to validate the security and transparency of the service.
+The source code of kPaste is open (see on GitHub) which allows anyone to validate the security and transparency of the service.

 Data on kPaste

-kPaste servers are exclusively based in Switzerland and managed by Infomaniak which has no knowledge of the copied texts as data is only transmitted and stored in encrypted form on kPaste servers:
+The kPaste servers are exclusively based in Switzerland and managed by Infomaniak which has no knowledge of the copied texts because the data is only transmitted and stored in an encrypted manner on the kPaste servers:

-- Texts are encrypted at the time of copying.
+- The texts are encrypted at the time of copying.

-- The timestamp of copy creation and expiration time are not encrypted.
+- The timestamp of the creation of the copies and the duration before expiration are not encrypted.

-- The decryption key (part of the URL after the hashtag
+- The decryption key (it is part of the URL after the hashtag

 #

-) is neither stored nor transferred. - For absolute security, it is recommended to use kPaste in private browsing while disabling your web browser extensions.
+) is neither stored nor transferred. - For absolute security, it is recommended to use kPaste in private browsing mode by disabling your web browser extensions.

 Is kPaste really free?

 Yes.
-Infomaniak finances its activities with its paid services.
-If you want to help promote a Web that respects users' privacy, tell your contacts about Infomaniak's free services.
+Infomaniak funds its activities through its paid services.
+If you wish to help promote a web that respects user privacy, tell your contacts about the free services of Infomaniak.